-Annually, the SERO and SEFSC intend to review progress made toward implementing EM/ER with each of the FMCs.
+Annually, the progress made toward implementing EM/ER will be reviewed with each of the FMCs.
 This annual review will provide an opportunity for the FMCs to give input on the plan and recommend additional future priorities for EM/ER development and implementation.
-It will also allow the SERO and SEFSC, in conjunction with the FMCs, to identify objectives for improving data collection and document costs for EM/ER development.
+It will also allow objectives to be identified for improving data collection and documenting costs for EM/ER development.
 If FMP objectives are not being met, or data timeliness and accuracy is not being achieved, it will also serve as an opportunity to reconsider the use of EM/ER for management, science, and enforcement in particular fisheries.